ochnios/switch-ai/.ai/apikey-resource-implementation-plan.md

 ### 7. Error Handling

 * **400 Bad Request**: Returned if the request body is missing the `apiKey` field or if it fails Zod validation (e.g., empty string, incorrect format).
+The response will follow the standard error schema (`ErrorResponseDto`).
 * **401 Unauthorized**: Returned by the middleware if the user does not have a valid session.
 * **500 Internal Server Error**: Returned if the database operation or the encryption function fails for any reason.